tlswlsdntks/JavaScript-ES5/README.md

-* i'm working on the common code related to work
+* working on the common code related to work